Metro selects new director for troubled operations control center

-“Ed has built a reputation for safety through a consistent and deep commitment over decades that ‘no one gets hurt on our watch,’” Wiedefeld said in a statement.
+“Ed has built a reputation for safety through a consistent and deep commitment over decades that ‘no one gets hurt on our watch,’” Metro Vice President of the Rail Operations Control Center and Strategic Transformation Andrew Off said in a memo obtained by The Washington Post.
 “His leadership approach embraces just culture, collaboration, and effective dialogue with his team, as well as extensive technical knowledge.”

 He will receive a yearly salary of $205,000.

-Note: An earlier version of this story incorrectly attributed some statements to Metro General Manager Paul J. Wiedefeld.
-The statements were made by Metro Vice President Andrew Off.